liferay/portletmvc4spring/README.md

 ## Version Scheme

 PortletMVC4Spring follows a `major.minor.patch` version scheme.
 The `major` and `minor` version numbers correspond to Spring Framework versions for which PortletMVC4Spring is compatible.
-For example, version 5.1.x of PortletMVC4Spring is intended for use with version 5.1.x of the Spring Framework.
+For example, version 5.3.x of PortletMVC4Spring is intended for use with Spring Framework 5.3.x, version 5.2.x of PortletMVC4Spring is intended for use with Spring Framework 5.2.x, and so on.
 The `patch` number indicates an incremental version containing patches for software defects.

 ## Dependency Coordinates